meteor/meteor/content/blaze.md

 <h3 id="utility-libraries">Utility libraries</h3>

-It's usually best to keep your view layer as "skinny" as possible and contain a component to whatever specific task it specifically needs to do.
-If there's heavy lifting involved (such as complicated rendering logic), it often makes sense to abstract it out into a utility library that simply deals with the logic alone and doesn't deal with the Blaze system at all.
+It's usually best to keep your view layer as thin as possible and contain a component to whatever specific task it specifically needs to do.
+If there's heavy lifting involved (such as complicated data loading logic), it often makes sense to abstract it out into a utility library that simply deals with the logic alone and doesn't deal with the Blaze system at all.

-For instance, if a component requires a lot of complicated [D3](d3js.org) code for drawing graphs, it's likely that that code itself could live in a utility library that's called by the component.
+For example, if a component requires a lot of complicated [D3](d3js.org) code for drawing graphs, it's likely that that code itself could live in a separate module that's called by the component.
 That makes it easier to abstract the code later and share it between various components that need to all draw graphs.

 <h3 id="global-helpers">Global Helpers</h3>

-One type of library that is useful is a global Spacebars helper.
+Another way to share commonly used view code is a global Spacebars helper.
 You can define these with the `Template.registerHelper()` function.
 Typically you register helpers to do simple things (like rendering dates in a given format) which don't justify a separate sub-component.
 For instance, you could do:

 ```js
 Template.registerHelper('shortDate', (date) => {